Dometrain/deep-dive-typescript/10-ecosystem-and-devtools/1-generating-types/readme.md

 # Generating or Inferring Types

-If you have a REST or GraphQL API, creating TypeScript types can be a tedious task.
+If you have many REST or GraphQL APIs, manually creating TypeScript types can be a lot of work.
 The good news is, you may not need to create your types manually.
 You can generate types via tools.

-Here's a few to consider:
+Here's a few options to consider:

 ## Database-to-TypeScript Tools